Blademaster680/React-Covid19-Tracker/README.md

 ## Info

 This project was built in React and is getting its data from diseas.sh because they have an API that can feed the project with data about the current Cases, Recovered and Deaths.
+You can have a have a look at the project live hosted with Firebase at https://covid19-tracker-7a4e5.web.app/

 ## Available Scripts